-The role of spirituality is an important part of holistic care at Mon General Hospital Spirituality is not limited to beliefs or membership in a religious community.
-Rather, it deals with our human need for meaning and a sense of being valued and cared for.
+The role of spirituality is an important part of holistic care at Mon General Hospital.
+Spirituality is not limited to beliefs or membership in a religious community.
+Rather, it deals with our human need for meaning and a sense of being valued and nurtured.
 Everyone's religious and/or spiritual values are unique.
 Our pastoral and spiritual care staff appreciate diversity and respect individual beliefs and differences.

 SCOPE OF SERVICE:

 The goal of our Pastoral and Spiritual Care Department is to engage the spiritual dimension of people-their beliefs, faith, culture, values, and religious practices-for healing, coping, well being and growth.
-Pastoral and spiritual care is available to patients, their families, and our health care staff.
-The Coordinator of Pastoral and Spiritual Care is usually in the hospital eight hours per day on weekdays, but spiritual care may be available seven days per week, 24 hours per day utilizing volunteer Stephen Ministers, community clergy and spiritual care providers, and is available regardless of religious affiliation.
-These services are available at no charge.
+Pastoral and spiritual care is available free-of-charge to patients, their families and our health care staff.
+The Coordinator of Pastoral and Spiritual Care is usually in the hospital eight hours per day on weekdays.
+But spiritual care may be available at other times utilizing volunteers from Stephen Ministries, a community-based provider of non-denominational spiritual care, at no charge.